jinzhenfan/jekyll-now/_posts/2016-11-20-Random Forest based Gene Regulatory Network Inference during E.Coli Biofilm Formation.md

 category: analysis
 ---

+Which genes are dominating when bacteria are trying to from a film?
 In this blog, I will build a gene regulatory network from E.Coli gene expression data during biofilm formation, using a method based on Random Forests, and perform a functional analysis for that network.

+### Background

+Biofilms are a community of microorganisms attached to a surface by polysaccharides, proteins, and nucleic acids.
+E. coli biofilm development is a complex process that leads to beautiful structures that are important for disease and for engineering applications.
+It remains a question that what genes are dominating when bacteria are trying to from a film? $^1$

 ### Datasets